-You simply cannot measure the quality of an extra virgin olive oil by its color.
-Sure, a bright green/golden colored oil might look fresh and delicious but unfortunately it may not be a superior quality olive oil.
+Fact: You simply cannot measure the quality of an extra virgin olive oil by its color.
+Sure, a rich and bright green/golden colored olive oil might look fresh and delicious but unfortunately it may not be a superior quality olive oil.
 Both green and golden yellow oils can be of extra virgin grade.
-Here are some pointers for those of you know would like to find a good extra virgin olive oil.
+Here are some valuable tips for those of you know would like to find a good extra virgin olive oil.

 Look for harvest or batch date on the back of the label.

 Olive oils typically have a shelf life of approximately 2 to 3 years (depending on polyphenol content/storage temperature/exposure to air and light, described further down).
-Olive oils that have exceeded their shelf life end up going rancid.
-You will recognize a rancid olive oil when you smell and taste one.
-Rancid olive oils will smell like crayons and will most likely taste like old nuts or clay putty and have a very greasy feeling in the mouth.
+Olive oils that have exceeded their shelf life end up becoming rancid.
+You can recognize a rancid olive oil by its aroma or taste.
+Rancid olive oils will smell like crayons (stale smell) and will most likely taste like old nuts or clay putty and leave a greasy feel in the mouth.

 Scan to see if the oil is recognized as a PDO or PGI